 We are now ready to state the primary questions motivating our work. \begin{question} How do we differentiate through federated computations? \end{question}

-There are naive answers to this question that are impractical, lack compatibility with privacy-preserving technologies, or both.
+There are naive answers to this that are impractical or lack compatibility with privacy-preserving technologies.
 For example, suppose we have a federated computation

 and that we wish to compute the derivative of $z$ with respect to $x$.
-One non-private way to do this would be to implement the function $f$ in a single-process fashion.
-For example, the clients could simply send their data to the server, and the server could then compute the derivative of $z$ with respect to $x$ using an AD framework.
-This approach clearly violates data-minimization principles of federated learning.
-Further, requiring a single process to compute and differentiate a function which accepts an input per-client could introduce scalability limitations Fr example, if the number of clients is large and the size of each constituent $y_i$ is also large, it may be infeasible for the server to directly compute $z$.
+A non-private way to do this would be to implement the function $f$ in a single-process fashion; The clients could send their data to the server, and the server could then compute the derivative of $z$ with respect to $x$ using AD.
+This approach clearly violates data-minimization principles of FL.
+Further, requiring a single process to compute and differentiate a function which accepts an input per-client could introduce scalability limitations; if the number of clients is large and the size of each constituent $y_i$ of $y\CLIENTS$ is also large, it may be infeasible for the server to directly compute $z$, let alone its derivative.

-We would like to ensure that the server does not have direct access to client data, and that server-side computation can be implemented in a manner compatible with modern distributed systems (e.g., server-side work should be parallelizable and able to be flexibly partitioned across machines).
-Therefore, we may wish to use privacy-preserving distributed technologies and existing distributed federated computation infrastructure to compute both $z$, and its derivative with respect to $x$.
+We would like to ensure that the server does not have direct access to client data, and that server-side computation can be implemented in a manner compatible with modern distributed systems.
+Therefore, we may wish to use privacy-preserving distributed technologies and existing distributed federated computation infrastructure to compute both $z$ and its derivative with respect to $x$.
 Thus, what we are actually interested in is the following: \begin{question} How do we differentiate through federated computations in a way that is both scalable and compatible with privacy-preserving technologies? \end{question}